 Leica M10 vs Panasonic ZS100

 The Leica M10 (Typ 3656) and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were revealed to the public, respectively, in January 2017 and January 2016.
-The M10 is a rangefinder-style mirrorless camera, while the ZS100 is a fixed lens compact.
+The M10 is a rangefinder-focusing mirrorless camera, while the ZS100 is a fixed lens compact.
 The cameras are based on a full frame (M10) and an one-inch (ZS100) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Panasonic provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.